tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 .. _sql_data_type_integer:

-INTEGER values are numbers that do not contain decimal points and are not expressed with exponential notation.
+INTEGER values are numerics that do not contain decimal points and are not expressed with exponential notation.
 The range of possible values is between -2^63 and +2^64, or NULL.

 .. _sql_data_type_unsigned:

-UNSIGNED values are numbers that do not contain decimal points and are not expressed with exponential notation.
+UNSIGNED values are numerics that do not contain decimal points and are not expressed with exponential notation.
 The range of possible values is between 0 and +2^64, or NULL.

 .. _sql_data_type_double:

-DOUBLE values are numbers that do contain decimal points (for example 0.5) or are expressed with exponential notation (for example 5E-1).
+DOUBLE values are numeric that do contain decimal points (for example 0.5) or are expressed with exponential notation (for example 5E-1).
 The range of possible values is the same as for the IEEE 754 floating-point standard, or NULL.
-Numbers outside the range of DOUBLE literals may be displayed as -inf or inf.
+Nuumerics outside the range of DOUBLE literals may be displayed as -inf or inf.

 .. _sql_data_type_number: